Skip to content

 Read Display RAM Command

 This command is used to read data from display RAM.
-If AI is set to 1 then row address will be incremented after each read.
+If AI is set to 1, then the row address will be incremented after each read.

 Read Display RAM Command